kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 * model.h5: containing a trained convolution neural network
 * README.md: summarizing the results
 * enviroment.yml and enviroment-gpu.yml: enviroment build script
-* drive1.mp4: the video of the first track run
-* drive2.mp4: the video of the second track run

 ## Code Excution
 ### 1. enviroment
-I trained model on Ubuntu 14/GTX 1080 and run car simulator on Mac OSX.
-To make sure these two platforms have same software version and binary compatible, I used enviroment.yml and enviroment-gpu.yml to create my training and running environment by executing
+The model was trained on Ubuntu 14/GTX 1080 and driving car by the simulator on Mac OSX.
+These two platforms have same software version, binary compatible by the conda enviroment.yml and enviroment-gpu.yml scripts.
+The environment is created by executing
 ```sh
 $ conda env create -f enviroment.yml
 ```